-NVIDIA Shield receiving update with Android 4.3, Gamepad Mapper and moreAlex Wagner - Deputy Managing Editor, News Desk
+NVIDIA Shield receiving update with Android 4.3, Gamepad Mapper and moreAlex Wagner - Editorial Director of News and Content

 The majority of the Android ecosystem consists of smartphone and tablet hardware, but there are some unique devices in there as well.
 One example is NVIDIA's Shield, a portable gaming console that launched earlier this year with Android 4.2 in tow.
 The fact that the Shield isn't a "traditional" Android product doesn't mean that it can't be updated like all of the other hardware running Google's mobile OS, though, and today NVIDIA announced that it's bringing a "massive" update to its handheld that includes a newer version of Android.

 Starting today, NVIDIA is pushing an over the air update to the Shield that bumps the device up to Android 4.3 Jelly Bean and brings with it a number of new, gaming-related features.
 Perhaps the biggest addition is the Shield Gamepad Mapper, which allows users to create custom controls for touch-based games in order to make them play more nicely with the Shield's physical buttons.
 Shield was capable of running these games previously, but the Gamepad Mapper can help to make them easier to play by letting owners map controls to the Shield controller.
 NVIDIA has created default control layouts for hundreds of games in the Google Play Store that are automatically downloaded from the cloud.